 Before your cruise, check with your cruise line to see what’s provided.
 Most cruise cabins contain shampoo and conditioner, shower gel, beach towels (for use in port), bathrobes, hairdryers, and more.

-During my last cruise on the Celebrity Eclipse, I was surprised to find an umbrella in my stateroom closet.
+During my cruises on the Celebrity Edge and Cunard Queen Elizabeth, I was surprised to find umbrellas in my stateroom closets.
 While I wouldn’t want rain on any vacation, I knew it was useful in places like Alaska or the Baltics.

 For packed items, bring travel sizes to save on space.
 Should your liquid fall below the airline’s travel requirement, you could fly with just a carry-on.
 These fantastic silicone travel tubes are perfect for bringing the amount you need.